spadgos/sublime-jsdocs/README.md

 ## Changelog ##

+- **v2.1.0**
+  - Added a command to join lines inside a docblock which is smart to leading asterisks
 - **v2.0.0**, *6 November 2011*
   - PHP support added!
   - (Almost) complete rewrite to allow for any new languages to be added easily